 - All close contacts should wear well-fitting masks around others for 10 days and avoid contact with high-risk individuals.

-Preexposure prophylaxis
+Preexposure prophylaxis for COVID-19

 - Regimen: tixagevimab PLUS cilgavimab (long-acting )